Raw vector

 CVE-2024-0875 is a medium-severity Cross-site Scripting (CWE-79) vulnerability in Open-Emr Openemr.
 Its CVSS base score is 4.8 (Medium).

-Operationally, ranked in the top 8.9% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 30th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 A stored cross-site scripting vulnerability affects OpenEMR version 7.0.1 within the Secure Messaging feature.
 Attackers can supply malicious payloads through the inputBody field; these payloads are persisted and later rendered when another user views the message, executing in the recipient's browser context.
 The flaw is resolved in version 7.0.2.1.